FibreGuard Outdoor fabrics: a smart choice for areas exposed to the elements

 If you want your outdoor furniture and other items to remain safe in the rain, it is important that you understand the difference between water-resistant and waterproof fabrics.

-Anti-microbial and anti-bacterial properties combat the growth of mould and mildew, as well as resist unpleasant odours often associated with humid environments.
-Two relevant test certifications to look out for are:
+FibreGuard Outdoor fabrics are specifically designed with anti-microbial and anti-bacterial properties to combat the growth of mould and mildew, as well as resist unpleasant odours often associated with humid environments.
+The anti-microbial properties of FibreGuard fabrics are rigorously tested according to these standards:

 Furniture placement